cs-4241-2024/a2-shortstack/README.md

 ### Design/Evaluation Achievements
 - **Design Achievement 1 & 2**
-People tested on: Kalavantis, Kapoor
+People tested on: Kalavantis, Kapoor.

     A couple of the problems the users had with my design was the formatting of the submit button.
 They thought it wasnt as strait foreward for how to submit a classmates info.
 One also mentioned the color scheme could be better, which was supprising because I thought it looked nice and simple.
     Based on this feedback I would probably implement multiple submit boxes, so that all the info doesnt have to be inputted